post

 Knot an Easy Journey

-In the wild, many migratory animals do not have an easy journey.
+In the wild, many migratory birds do not have an easy journey — or in some cases, knot an easy journey.
 Some birds, such as the rufa red knot (Calidris canutus rufa), take their traveling to an entirely new level.
 While most of our bird-hobbyists recognize the beauty of shorebirds on Kiawah Island, others may not understand their importance, or how incredible they truly are.
 This simple looking, medium-sized sandpiper may not get as much attention as a regal bald eagle or colorful painted bunting, but their story is one of scientific wonder.
+One simple way to gain a deeper appreciation for Red Knots and other migratory birds is to book a birding excursion with one of Kiawah Island Golf Resort’s naturalists.

 Red Knots take off in flight from Kiawah Island beach.